WhitehillGroup/docs/docs/index.md

 # Introduction
 Welcome to the Whitehill Group support site.

-:::caution
+:::warning

 We're still working on this documentation, some content may be missing or incomplete and all content is subject to change.